OpenEvalProject/evals/manuscripts/elife-05534/v2/manuscript.md

 Although many of the major players in NSD have been identified, a high-resolution mechanistic understanding of how translation of poly(A) sequences triggers NSD has been missing.
 Here, we provide mechanistic insight into what initially happens when the ribosome encounters poly(A) sequence.
 First, we find that the expression of proteins containing poly(lysine) stretches is codon-dependent in both bacteria and eukaryotes, with reporters containing iterated AAA codons consistently producing less protein than those with equivalent AAG codons (Figures 1, 4).
 This differential protein output is not the result of imprecise RNA polymerase action (Figure 3—figure supplement 3) nor likely of disparities in the rate of adding lysine codons (Figure 2); lysines are slowly incorporated on iterated AAA and AAG codons.
 Instead, the codon-dependent disparity primarily stems from an unusual sliding event that occurs when ribosomes encounter consecutive AAA codons (Figures 3, 4).
 Our observation that ribosomes can slide in multiple frames on iterated AAA sequences provides a rationale for consecutive AAA codons being substantially under-represented in open reading frames in most genomes (see Bioinformatic discussion below, Table 1 and (unpublished data).

-Our biochemical data in
+Our biochemical data in E. coli lead us to propose a model (Figure 7) for what happens to the ribosome during the translation of homopolymeric A sequences.
+On these messages, the first lysine is added quickly (k1,obs) while subsequent lysines are added more slowly, causing the ribosome to pause.
+We note that the rate constants measured in the in vitro assay reflect all of the processes that can occur each time a new lysine moiety is added to the growing polypeptide chain (Lys-tRNALys binding, peptidyl-transfer, translocation, peptidyl-tRNA drop-off, 70S complex instability, etc).
+We suspect it to be unlikely that ribosome pausing is caused solely by dramatically large defects in peptidyl-transfer, but instead may result from ribosomes that become effectively inactivated (e.g. as a result of complex instability on homopolymeric A messages, etc).
+Whatever the cause for an initial ribosome pausing event on iterated AAA sequences, the ribosome can either slide or perform another round of peptide bond formation.
+If the ribosome slides such that another AAA codon is positioned in the A site, the next step will also be slow, while if sliding somehow positions a non-lysine codon in the A site, recovery from slow elongation may occur.
+In our in vitro system translating di-lysine messages, we are able to observe sliding when consecutive AAA-codons are present because we force a strong pause after MKK formation by leaving out downstream factors required for translation to proceed (Figure 3).
+Our data suggest that ribosome sliding on iterated AAA sequences is the major difference between the translation of poly(AAA)- and poly(AAG)-containing messages that results in substantially different protein outputs.
+While each sequential addition of lysine in an iterated AAG sequence may be slow, the ribosome maintains frame and ultimately is able to produce full-length protein.
+By contrast, with repeated AAA sequences, the ribosome can eventually escape the homopolymeric A sequence through repeated sliding events, often emerging out-of-frame from the A stretch, and thus unable to produce full-length protein.

 ![Figure 7.](https://cdn.elifesciences.org/articles/05534/elife-05534-fig7-v2.jpg)

 **Figure 7.:** In this model translation is paused following the addition of the first lysine.
 The ribosome can than either slide or perform another round of peptide bond formation.
-If an AAA codon is positioned in the A site after sliding, the next step will also be slow, while if sliding results in a non-lysine codon in the A site, recovery from slow elongation may occur.DOI: http://dx.doi.org/10.7554/eLife.05534.020
+If an AAA codon is positioned in the A site after sliding, the next step will also be slow, while if sliding results in a non-lysine codon in the A site, recovery from slow elongation may occur.

 Ribosome sliding on poly(A) is distinct from traditional programmed ribosomal movements such as +1 (Farabaugh and Björk, 1999; Taliaferro and Farabaugh, 2007) and −1 frame-shifts (Dinman et al., 1991; Plant et al., 2003; Caliskan et al., 2014; Chen et al., 2014; Kim et al., 2014).
 During a programmed frame-shifting (PRF) event, specific signals direct elongating ribosomes to shift reading frame by one base in the 5′ (−1) or 3′ (+1) direction (Dinman, 2012). −1 PRFs signals are typically characterized by a ‘slippery’ sequence (X XXY YYZ) that is modulated by the presence of a downstream secondary structure, most commonly a pseudoknot (Plant et al., 2003; Jacobs et al., 2007; Caliskan et al., 2014; Chen et al., 2014; Kim et al., 2014).
 The secondary structure impairs the normal movement of the ribosome during translocation, and promotes the frame-shift event in an EF-G dependent manner (Caliskan et al., 2014; Chen et al., 2014). +1 PRFs signals are more diverse than −1 PRFs, but still generally depend on a slippery sequence and a downstream element (e.g., secondary structure or rare codon) that causes the ribosome to pause (Dinman, 2012).
 Iterated A stretches are inherently slippery and contain a built-in translation pause (adding consecutive lysines is slow—Figure 2), however the poly(A) sequences that we have studied lack significant secondary structure downstream that might contribute to limiting unregulated ribosome sliding.
 As such, when ribosomes slide on iterated AAA codons, forward and backward movements may be permitted.
 The scale of the movements undergone during a ribosome sliding event may be more similar to those documented in translational bypassing on the gene product 60 of bacteriophage T4 which is synthesized from a discontinuous reading frame (Samatova et al., 2014).
 Importantly, however, in contrast to this specific concerted large-scale movement (50 nucleotides) which results in the production of a single peptide product, ribosome sliding is different in that no single outcome appears to be encoded by the event.
 The inability of the ribosome to translate a discrete product on homopolymeric A sequences likely explains the bioinformatic analyses demonstrating that poly(A) sequences are strongly selected against in coding sequences containing iterated lysines (Table 1).
 Consistent with this idea, in E. coli we find that the minimum length (11) of a homopolymeric A sequence needed to trigger ribosome sliding in the PURE cell-free translation system (Figure 5, and Figure 5—figure supplement 1) correlates with the length of lysine stretch at which homopolymeric sequences are selected against in mRNA coding regions (Table 1).